Child inclusive mediation

 The therapist will ask relevant questions to explore how each person perceives the problem.
 Next, the therapist will develop a treatment plan outlining agreed-upon goals, and defining the therapeutic process, tools, and approaches to be used.

-From there, the therapy begins, guided by the goals established at the outset, with ongoing reflection, adjustment, and support to help the family move toward healing and stronger connections.
+From there, the therapy begins, guided by the goals established at the outset, Our Melbourne-based family counselling supports each member in building stronger connections and emotional resilience.